signalfx/splunk-otel-collector/README.md

 The Splunk Distribution of [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) provides a binary that can receive, process and export trace, metric and log data.

-This distribution is supported by Splunk.
+**Installations that use this distribution can receive direct help from Splunk's support teams.**
+Customers are free to use the core OpenTelemetry OSS components (several do!) and we will provide best effort guidance to them for any issues that crop up, however only the Splunk distributions are in scope for official Splunk support and support-related SLAs.

 The Collector currently supports: